 Michael Jordan in an interview was asked what made him so great.
 “Was it your talent?” they asked.
 Understandably he got a little irritated and shot back: “No it’s not that, it’s that I never compared myself to anyone else.
 I tried to be the best version of me that I could be, every day of my life.”

 Those aren’t his exact quotes, but close to it.
 It illustrates my point perfectly.
 Comparing yourself to others only makes you miserable.
-Unless you can draw inspiration from those people and not get bitter, jealous, or even envious, then it’s best to forget about them altogether.
+Unless you can draw inspiration from those people and not get bitter, envious, or even jealous, then it’s best to forget about them altogether.
 Be happy for others, but focus on yourself, your passions, talents, and dreams, and the rest will fall into place.
 I’m not saying shut out people completely though.
 Have compassion and empathy for others, but realize that you’re the one who has to live with yourself everyday.
 Make that person somebody you can be proud of.
 Imagine if everyone did that.
 The world might be a better place!

 “If you want to view, paradise… Simply look around and view it… Anything you want to, do it… Want to change the world?
 There’s nothing, to it.”

 Ahh, patience.
 That one thing that seemingly no one has.
 My dad always likes to say in response to “Have some patience!”

 “Sorry I’m not a doctor, I don’t have any patience!”

 It can be hard to sit back and wait for something, biding our time.
 After all, the time we have on earth is limited, so trying to remain calm seems like an exercise in futility.
 Honestly, you could go tomorrow and that would be the end of it.
 Still though, having patience can some times be the greatest reward of all.